vedaldi/practical-cnn/doc/instructions.md

 > * The formula can be rewritten with a slightly different notation by replacing the symbols $f_l$ with the symbols $\bx_{l+1}$.
 If you do so, do you notice any formal cancelation?
 > * The formula only includes the derivative symbols.
 However, these derivatives must be computed at a well defined point.
 What is this point?

 To apply the chain rule we must be able to compute, for each function $l$, its derivative with respect to the parameters $\bw_l$ as well as its input $\bx_l$.
 While this could be done naively, a problem is the very high dimensionality of the matrices involved in this calculation as these are $M'N'K' \times MNK$ arrays.
-We will now introduce a ``trick'' that allows reducing this to working with $MNK$ numbers only and which will yield to the *backpropagation algorithm*.
+We will now introduce a ``trick'' that allows reducing this to working with $MNK$ numbers only and which will yield to the *back-propagation algorithm*.

 The key observation is that we ear not after $\partial \vc f_l / \partial \bw_l^\top$ but after $\partial f/ \partial\bw_l^\top$:
 $$